 Christmas Crinkle Cookies

-I love to make crinkle cookies towards the end of summer when I'm dreaming of the holidays, but the confectioners' sugar always melt due to the high humidity in New York City.
+I love to make crinkle cookies towards the end of summer when I'm dreaming of the holidays, but the confectioners' sugar always melt due to the heat.
 The cookies are still delicious, but I'd end up with glassy melted sugar on top of my cookies.
 That's why they're a great winter treat!

 Ube crinkle cookies are a Filipino-American twist on the classic crinkle cookie.
 It uses two forms of ube - ube halaya made from fresh ube which gives it a mix of pistachio and vanilla flavor and some color, and ube extract which is artificial ube flavoring and makes the cookie a deep, striking purple.